eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 This guide will show you how to develope a basic EOS smart contract with **DUNE** and with the C++ programming language.

-## Create Contract and Test Accounts
+## Create the Contract and the Test Accounts

 To deploy a smart contract you need an account to deploy it to.
 Create an account `hello` with the following command: